-- (1) Shares issuable pursuant to outstanding options under the 1993 Non-qualified Stock Option Plan, the 1993 Incentive Stock Option Plan, and the 2001 Omnibus Equity Incentive Plan as of December 31, 2003. - Represents shares of Company Common Stock which may be issued pursuant to future awards under the Incentive Bonus Stock Plan (2) and the 2001 Omnibus Equity Incentive Plan.
+(1) Shares issuable pursuant to outstanding options under the 1993 Non-qualified Stock Option Plan, the 1993 Incentive Stock Option Plan, and the 2001 Omnibus Equity Incentive Plan as of December 31, 2004.

+(2) Represents shares of Common Stock that may be issued pursuant to future awards under the Incentive Bonus Stock Plan and the 2001 Omnibus Equity Incentive Plan.